stdio2016/polysolve/README.md

 ./polysolve [options] puzzlefile
 ```

+Options:
+* `--help` (`-h`)

+  Display available options

+* `--version` (`-v`)

+  Display version information

+* `--info` (`-i`)

+  Display performance measurements

+* `--percent`

+  Display running progress in percentage

+* `--parallel-level <value>` (`-pl`)

+  Set the number of pieces to place when generating subproblems.
+A setting
+of 0 will disable multithreading.
+The default value is 0.

+* `--num-threads <value>` (`-nt`)

+  Set the number of threads for multi-thread solving.
+A setting of 1
+disables multithreading, and a setting of 0 will use all CPU cores in
+this computer.
+The default value is 1.

+* `--discard-solution`

+  Use this option to discard all solutions and just count them.
+By default,
+the program saves all solutions in memory and output a random solution.

+* `--reduction`

+  Enable reduction pass.
+Will remove placements that make other pieces
+unable to place.

 ## Puzzle file

 Puzzle file is a JSON format file.
 The top level is an object with the following keys.